Primordial Black Hole Mergers as Probes of Dark Matter in Galactic Center: Conclusions

 With the prevalence of SMBHs at the centers of galaxies, their influence on surrounding DM distribution can significantly affect the merger rates of PBHs that could have formed in the early Universe, contribute to DM abundance and that have been linked to recent GW detections.

 We identify novel peaked structure around redshift $z \sim 5$ in evolution of PBH merger rates stemming from contributions of enhanced DM density spikes around SMBHs in the late Universe.
 The peaked features arise from redshift evolution of SMBH mass function as well as enhancement of PBH merger rates due to increased DM density in spikes.
 We find that merger rate evolution of heavier PBHs exhibits a more pronounced peaked structure due to lower contributions of EPMs.
 The DM spike profile characterized by power index $\gamma$ also influences the prominence of merger rate evolution peaks, with $\gamma \gtrsim 1.7$ resulting in more discernible merger rate peaks.
-Effects such as two-body relaxation and loss-cone refilling can affect the merger rate evolution peaked behavior, however our work highlights the need for further investigations and simulations of these effects for more accurate predictions.
+Two-body relaxation and loss-cone refilling can influence the merger rate evolution, potentially suppressing its peaked behavior.
+However, such effects are subject to significant uncertainties.
+Our work highlights the need for further investigations and simulations of these effects to improve understanding and for more accurate predictions.
 We note that similar peaked structure also appears in the redshift evolution of SFR.

 Contributions from astrophysical Pop I/II/III BHs may also create features at different redshifts, which can in principle be convoluted with those stemming from PBHs.
 However, unlike astrophysical black holes, PBH contributions increase with $f_\mathrm{PBH}$ making the peaked structure more discernible.
 Further, differentiating black hole population properties such as mass distribution of PBHs and astrophysical black hole could aid in distinguishing their respective contributions.